R3V1Z3/breakdown/README.md

 ## What it do
 The framework provides:
+- a base for ready-made projects that can easily be forked on GitHub.
 - Markdown rendering function using MarkdownIt
 - Configurable info panel with routine to update it
 - Section renderer